stardothosting/shift8-treb/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Sold Listing Management: Intelligent handling of sold/closed listings with automatic status updates
+* Automatically detects sold listings using ContractStatus and StandardStatus fields from AMPRE API
+* Updates existing listings to sold status with "(SOLD)" title prefix for clear identification
+* Adds "Sold" tag to sold listings for easy filtering and categorization
+* Skips importing new sold listings (only updates existing ones to sold status)
+* Comprehensive logging of sold listing status changes for audit trail
+* Enhanced test coverage with 5 new tests for sold listing functionality
+* API filter inclusion for sold/closed listings to ensure status detection

 = 1.5.0 =
 * OpenStreetMap Rate Limiting Compliance: Strict 1-request-per-second enforcement to prevent API abuse
 * Enhanced Address Geocoding: Multiple fallback strategies with intelligent unit number removal for TREB addresses